tcosmo/cosmo.st/posts/c-for-python-programmers/part3-memory-and-pointers-i.md

 The key to understand pointers is to treat them for what they fundamentally are: **memory addresses**.
 It is based on this very bare definition that we can understand the versatility of the concept and how they are used in many different contexts.
 But first, we need to get a clear mental representation of how memory is represented and handled by modern computers.

 The C language allows us to manipulate memory at (almost) the same level of precision that assembly code would give us.
-Memory is viewed as a **contiguous** space of addresses which all contain 1 byte of data.
+In that setting, memory consists of a **contiguous** space of addressable bytes (8 bits).

 As a Python analogy you can imagine that memory is a dictionary mapping memory addresses to bytes.
 Contrarily to Python dictionaries, this mapping between memory addresses and byte data happens (almost) at hardware level which gives to the C language (almost) maximal speed in its read/write interaction with memory data.